NATIONAL METEOR WATCH DAY

 Meteors sometimes occur in showers.
-National Meteor Watch Day is an excellent time to plan for a meteor watching party.
-Whether it is to catch a few stray falling stars or to watch an entire meteor shower, gathering the kids or a few friends to map the constellations while waiting to make a wish or two is sure to be a fun time.
+It’s an excellent time to plan for a meteor-watching party.
+Whether we catch a few stray falling stars or witness an entire meteor shower, this day calls for an evening with friends and family under the stars.
+Identify the constellations while waiting to make a wish or two.
+Sounds like a romantic night, as well.

 Meteors are usually observed at night and are visible when they are about 34 to 70 miles above the Earth, and they often disintegrated at about 31 to 51 miles above.
 Their glow time is usually about a second.